 Of course, in this version, a stunning display of Ukrainian dance takes a predominant role.
 It’s like watching a bright and beautiful alternate version of the Olympiad – faster, higher, stronger – one after another, dancers perform spins, tricks and jumps that somehow, unfathomably, top their predecessors.

 This is an incredible performance.
-I love the ballet version of The Nutcracker, but truth be told, Shumka’s version just takes it to another level.
-It’s a beautiful coming together of story and music and dance and grace and skill and talent.
-My four-year-old daughter summed it up best when the house lights came up, “That was amazing!”
+There is something to be said for the ballet version of The Nutcracker, but Shumka’s version just takes it to another level.
+It’s a beautiful coming together of story and music and dance with grace, skill and talent.

 The Magic of Shumka’s Nutcracker:

 When: December 17 and 18, 2022